 UPDATE: Measure K passed by an overwhelming majority in the November 2016 election.
 See the results here.

-The most important green measure in Sonoma County this year is Measure K to renew voter protections for community separators–the greenbelt lands in between the county’s cities and towns–for another 20 years.
-Passing Measure K will protect a total of 53,576 acres of open space and farmlands from subdivision and sprawl.
+The most important green measure in Sonoma County in recent years was Measure K to renew voter protections for community separators–the greenbelt lands in between the county’s cities and towns–for another 20 years.
+Passing Measure K protects a total of 53,576 acres of open space and farmlands from subdivision and sprawl.

 For more than 20 years, Greenbelt Alliance has helped Sonoma County prevent housing tracts and shopping malls from sprawling onto rural and agricultural lands with voter protections that were passed by more than 70% in a countywide vote.
-Measure K requires a simple majority vote and will cost the taxpayers absolutely nothing to protect and preserve this beautiful county for the next generation.
+Measure K required a simple majority vote and cost taxpayers absolutely nothing to protect and preserve this beautiful county for the next generation.

 The purpose of community separators is three-fold—they serve as green buffers between cities and towns, contain urban development, and preserve the rural charm of Sonoma County’s landscape.
 The county’s community separators now cover 53,576 acres of natural and agricultural lands.
 They complement the cities’ urban growth boundaries by safeguarding adjacent unincorporated lands.

-Greenbelt Alliance is leading the way to renew voter protections for community separators with Measure K so that Sonoma County’s natural and agricultural landscapes are protected for years to come.
+Greenbelt Alliance led the way to renew voter protections for community separators with Measure K so that Sonoma County’s natural and agricultural landscapes remain protected for years to come.